pavithra19/ExpenseAppChallengeDemo_2021/README.md

 # ExpenseAppChallangeDemo

-#This app is created for a given sample requirements within given time span
+#This app is developed from the requirements mentioned in the 2021 app challenge within provided time span.